 Bridging head and heart, male and female, science and religion, East and West, right and left brain, body and spirit….
 It is time to be innovative, create community and learn how to do inner work for personal and collective healing and transformation.Hope is alive because every crisis offers the invitation for psycho-spiritual growth.
 Our human family is undergoing a spiritual awakening as we experience interconnected oneness and the sacredness of all life.
 We will not find solutions to our individual or global crisis with the same means we used to create our crisis.
 Too often we "disable the fire alarm" in our psyches or souls and go into denial and unconsciousness.
 We are in a psycho-spiritual crisis as a human family with an escalating global ecologic crisis and moral crisis with escalation wars, violence, greed and narcissism.
 Our Common Home Counseling Center asks what really matters and offers support and encourages truth telling personally and collectively as we seek meaningful work and service.
 Walt and Bonnie began doing counseling work together in 2015, beginning Our Common Home as a non-profit organization with a home church and counseling center.

 Rev. Bonnie Tarwater believes that loving, caring and devoted relationships heal and provide the deepest of all psycho-spiritual practices.
-As a counselor and spiritual director she encourages raising of consciousness, truth telling as we create meaningful lives of purpose.
+As a dream worker, counselor and spiritual director she encourages raising of consciousness, truth telling as we create meaningful lives of purpose.
 The modern world is lonely and we need support to create community.
 As a wife, mother, grandmother, global citizen, social justice advocate, minister, artist and retreat leader she encourages passionate love of God, the natural world and one another for healing, transformation and creating meaningful lives.

 Bonnie worked in the professional theater, as an actress, theater director and drama teacher.
 A personal crisis led to a religious search that unexpectedly turning into her new vocation as a parish minister and counselor.
 She has led weekly dream groups for many years.
 Using storytelling, ritual, and the visual and performing arts in her work she was ordained as a Unitarian Universalist in 1999 offering an Arts Ministry.
 She has led many different kinds of support and counseling groups and served as a hospital and hospice chaplain.